-Agate belongs to the chacedony group in the great family of quartz.
-It named after the antique Achates river (today Dirillo in Sicily), wich was its original locality.
-We can read first about this stone in the greek natural philosopher ‘Theoprastus’ scripts.
-Its pieces which are similar to ball or almond can be found in volcanic gasbubbles caves.
-After cutting and grinding can be seen the cellular or tight geodes, which consist of the coalescence of different concentrical layers.
-Natural nice colorful agates exist, but mostly agates are occured in greyish-brown “boring” colours.
-Therefore agates are coloured by special treatments (flooding into different tinctures, sours, heating/ignition) etc. Mostly the very colourful specimens are coloured.
-Nowdays the main localities: Brazil, Mexico, Uruguay, USA etc. We can speak about several kinds of agates, but a part of them are agates only in their names.
-Agate version (better known): Botswana agate, star agate, crazy lace agate, dendritic agate, tree agate, white agate, blue lace agate (striped blue chalcedony), snake agate, moss agate, eye agate, fire agate etc.
+Agate belongs to the chalcedon group in the great family of quartz.
+It named after its original locality the antique Achates river (today Dirillo in Sicily).
+We can read first about this stone in the scripts of the Greek natural philosopher, Theoprastus.
+Its pieces which are similar to ball or almond can be found in volcanic gasbubble caves.
+After cutting and grinding can be seen the cellurlar or tight geodes, which consist of the coalescence of different contrentrical gapes.
+Natural nice colorful agates exist, but mostly agates are occured in greyish-brownish „boring” colours.
+Therefore agates are coloured by special treatments (flooding into different tinctures, sours, heating/ignition, etc.) Mostly the specimens with bright colours are coloured artifically.
+Today the main localities: Brazil, Mexico, Uruguay, USA.
+We can speak about several kinds of agates, but a part of them are agates only in their names.
+Agate versions (better known): Botswana agate, star agate, lace agate, agate with dendrit, tree agate, white agate, blue lace agate (striped chalcedon), snake agate, moss agate, eye agate, fire agate, water agate (enhidros).